kragen/derctuo/spark-gap-logic.md

 according to Wikipedia, a much less frequently lethal current than the typical 500 mA of a microwave oven transformer.)

-In particular, it's straightforward to make a triad consisting of a "primary oscillator" running at, say, 500 Hz; a "reference oscillator" at half that frequency, say 250 Hz; and a "bit oscillator" also running at 250 Hz.
+In particular, it’s straightforward to make a triad consisting of a “primary oscillator” running at, say, 500 Hz; a “reference oscillator” at half that frequency, say 250 Hz; and a “bit oscillator” also running at 250 Hz.
 (At 1 mm the arc should ignite around 3.4 kV; with a 4 kV power supply, that should take about 1.9RC, and the remaining voltage after the arc extinguishes should be small; so, to get 250 Hz,